interrogator/corpkit/README.md

 ## Feature summary

-From all three interfaces, you can do a lot of neat things:
+From all three interfaces, you can do a lot of neat things.
+In general:

 ### Parsing